- September 14, 2021

 Whether you are hiring for a new role or replacing a departing employee, the first phase of onboarding begins as soon as you start searching for a new employee.

-It is the stage at which you begin to prepare the physical surroundings aka work station.
+It is the stage at which you begin to arrange the work space, often known as a work station.

 How long should Employee Onboarding last?